Alison Curtis

-Alison "Ally" Curtis (born 1 November 1977 in Kingston, Ontario, Canada) is a presenter of radio on Irish radio station Today FM She currently presents her own show, "Saturday Breakfast with Alison Curtis" on Today FM which airs every Saturday from 7am to 10am and since July 2016, has also presented "Sunday Breakfast with Alison Curtis" which airs every Sunday from 7am to 9am.
+Alison Curtis (born 1 November 1977 in Kingston, Ontario, Canada) is a presenter of radio on Irish radio station Today FM She currently presents her own show, "Saturday Breakfast with Alison Curtis" on Today FM which airs every Saturday from 7 am to 10 am and since July 2016, has also presented "Sunday Breakfast with Alison Curtis" which airs every Sunday from 7 am to 9 am.
 She previously presented The Last Splash on Sunday nights and The Alison Curtis Show.

 The Last Splash and, later, The Alison Curtis Show, earned Curtis her three Best DJ Meteor nominations, though she narrowly lost out on the first two occasions to her Today FM colleague Ray D'Arcy and lost again in 2009, this time to her Today FM colleague Ray Foley.
 Curtis has written for Hot Press.

 She is married to Anton Hegarty, the former bassist for Future Kings of Spain with whom she has a daughter.